rbisdorff/Digraph3/docSphinx/tutorial.rst

 By default, the :py:class:`votingProfiles.RandomLinearVotingProfile` class generates random linear voting profiles where every candidates has the same uniform probabilities to be ranked at a certain position by all the voters.
 The random linear ballots are indeed generating for each voter via a uniform shuffling of the list of candidates.

 In reality, political election data appear quite different.
 There will usually be different favorite and marginal candidates for each political party.
-To simulate these aspects into our random generator, we are using two random exponentially distributed polls of the candidates and consider a bipartisan political landscape with a certain balance (default proportion = 0.5) between the two sets of potential party supporters (see :py:class:`votingProfiles.LinearVotingProfile` class).
+To simulate these aspects into our random generator, we are using two random exponentially distributed polls of the candidates and consider a bipartisan political landscape with a certain random balance (default theoretical proportion = 0.50) between the two sets of potential party supporters (see :py:class:`votingProfiles.LinearVotingProfile` class).

 Let us generate such a linear voting profile for an election with 1000 voters and 15 candidates.